Each Content Type field contains a number of properties which define what information can be stored in the field and how it is displayed.

 _) in the variable name.

-If a new Field is created that results in a variable name which matches another the variable name of another field that already exists in the Content Type, the variable name for the new Field will be automatically generated as normal, but a numeric value will be added to the end of the variable name to distinguish it from the existing Field variable.
+- If a new field results in the same variable name as a the variable name of an existing field, the new variable name will have a number added to the end to distinguish it from the existing variable name.

 Field Variable Names Can Not Be Changed